How To Identify the Early Signs of Dry Rot

 is dry rot bad for your health?

-There is no evidence that dry rot or its spores contain any toxic chemicals or compounds so it is not directly a risk to your health.
-However, dry rot and rot in general usually means that there is an underlying problem of damp in a building.
+There is no evidence that dry rot or its spores contain any toxic chemicals or compounds, so it is not directly a risk to your health.
+However, dry rot problems in general usually mean that there is an underlying problem of damp in a building.
 Rising damp, penetrating damp and condensation in your home can elevate the risk of people who suffer from respiratory health problems.

-Prevention is always better and cheaper than cure, so it makes sense to understand how you can prevent your property from dry rot.
-This generally means ensuring the building remains free of damp and dealing with damp if and when it occurs.
+Prevention is always better and cheaper than cure, so it makes sense to understand how you can treat dry rot.
+This generally means ensuring the building remains free of damp and dealing with it if and when it occurs.

-• As dry rot is caused by a higher than usual moisture content it is important to thoroughly inspect your home, inside and out, to find where the damp is occurring.
-APP Protect are damp specialists and we provide honest damp surveys across Cambridgeshire to truly get to the bottom of any damp issue.
+- As dry rot is caused by a higher than usual moisture content it is important to thoroughly inspect your home, inside and out, to find where the damp is occurring.
+APP Protect are damp specialists and we provide honest treatment plans across Cambridgeshire to truly get to the bottom of any dry rot in your property.

-First off all a dry rot survey will need to be carried out by our highly experienced dry rot specialist team to make sure the issue is diagnosed correctly and the course of treatment is right.
-You will receive a full and detailed report that will outline all of the findings and the suggested ways to proceed so you are kept fully aware of what is happening.
+First, a dry rot survey will need to be carried out by our highly experienced dry rot specialist team to make sure a dry rot outbreak is diagnosed correctly, and the course of treatment is right.
+You will receive a full and detailed report that will outline all the findings of your rot problem and the suggested ways to proceed so you are kept fully aware of what is happening.

-A damp survey will also be completed to identify the source of moisture.
-This will detail what the damp problem is exactly and the best way to eradicate the damp and prevent it from recurring.
+A damp survey will also be completed to identify the source of moisture and if rot is present.
+This will detail what the damp problem is exactly and the best way to eradicate it and prevent it from recurring.

 We will need to have access to the infected wood so our technicians can carry out repairs or remove the infected wood completely.

-This means removal of plaster work, floorboards, etc. to make sure we get to all of the infected areas.
+This means removal of plasterwork, floorboards, etc. to make sure we get to all the dry rot issues.

-Replacing the damaged timbers and ensuring the affected area is structural sound again comes next.
+Replacing the damaged timbers and ensuring the affected area is structurally sound again comes next.

 The masonry and timber surrounding the affected area will need to have the required fungicidal treatment applied.

-Reinstatement of the walls and ceilings that were removed in the process will finish the job.
+Reinstatement of the walls and ceilings that were removed in the process will finish the job and halt dry rot spread.

 We’re Ready To Help You